 2024 hits the wound that still, to this day, hurts Brazilian cinephiles—from the penalty of the 1999 “World Cup” to the loss of the golden bald statuette.
 That unforgettable night when Brazil’s national treasure or grand dame of dramaturgy, Fernanda Montenegro, lost the Best Actress Oscar to Gwyneth Paltrow still stings.
 She was set to make history as the first Latin American woman, and the first Brazilian, to compete for the title.
 A quarter of a century later, the apple doesn’t fall far from the tree.
 Her daughter, Fernanda Torres, is the current darling of the 2025 Academy Awards for her lauded role in I’m Still Here (Walter Salles, 2024).
 2025 promises to be a golden year for Brazil, with double the odds, thanks to the equally praised Wagner Moura in Civil War (Alex Garland, 2024).
 Will 2025 be the year Brazil brings home the Oscar gold?
 Let’s explore their remarkable journeys.

-Fernanda Torres has lived and breathed the performing arts since birth, growing up backstage alongside her veteran actor parents.
+Fernanda Torres has lived and breathed the performing arts since birth, growing up backstage alongside her veteran actor parents and her hobbies involved arts too.
 Unsurprisingly, she began her acting career early, enrolling in a renowned drama school in Rio de Janeiro at the age of 13.
-Her stage debut came in 1978, followed by television in 1979, and her film debut in 1982.
-At just 20 years old, Torres made history as the first Brazilian woman to win the prestigious Prix d'Interprétation Féminine at the Cannes Film Festival.
+Her stage debut came in 1978, followed by television novelas in 1979, and her film debut in 1982.
+At just 20 years old, Torres made history as the first Brazilian woman to win the prestigious Prix d'Interprétation Féminine at the Cannes Film Festival and Brazilian national prestigious award in Gramado.
+Many iconic characters and movies behind her back and roots within' her parents.
+A worthy mention is her protagonist role in Orlando, a theatrical adaptation of Virginia Woolf's classic, in the 1980s.

 Fernanda Torres has become renowned for her ability to portray characters that blend sharp wit with profound emotional depth.
 Throughout her career, she has expertly navigated a range of roles that reflect the nuances of Brazilian society.
-From her early days on stage and screen, Torres has consistently delivered performances that are both engaging and thought-provoking, embodying the complexities of modern Brazilian life and the struggles of middle class.
+From her early days on stage and screen, Torres has consistently delivered performances that are both engaging and thought-provoking, embodying the complexities of modern Brazilian life and the struggles of a privileged white middle class.
 Her characters also often challenge traditional gender roles, assert their independence and sexuality with confidence, while keeping their femininity.
 It’s also worth noting that one of her notable roles emphasizes the power of female friendship and sisterhood, showcasing the deep bonds and solidarity between women.
+Not only that, but her presence within texts or the authentic public persona she crafted.
+It is worth mentioning her books, where she revolutionises with the use of a masculine perspective.

 Wagner Moura's career began in the theatres of Salvador before transitioning to television, cinema, and streaming platforms.
 Known for his intense and complex portrayals, Moura's characters exhibit a remarkable emotional depth and range.
 His roles frequently delve into themes of power, morality, and social issues, with Moura infusing his performances with a raw, magnetic energy that renders his characters both compelling and multidimensional, whether as heroes or antiheroes.